mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

 createdb -E utf8 paperlessdb_new
 psql -f paperless.sql -d paperlessdb_new
 ```
-3. Now rename the old database and replace it with the new one…
+3. Rename the old database and replace it with the new one…

 ``` sql
 ALTER DATABASE paperlessdb RENAME TO paperlessdb_old;